Skip to content

 Sender: remote required, bind optional (ephemeral if omitted).
 Receiver: bind required, remote ignored.

 interface (optional, 1–15 chars) pins egress to a specific NIC (e.g. "wwan0", "eth0").
 Critical when multiple paths share a destination IP — without pinning, the kernel routing table collapses them onto the same default route and the bond is cosmetic.
-Linux uses SO_BINDTODEVICE and requires CAP_NET_RAW (grant with sudo setcap cap_net_raw+ep /path/to/bilbycast-edge or a systemd AmbientCapabilities=CAP_NET_RAW line; the edge itself does not need root). macOS / FreeBSD use IP_BOUND_IF and are unprivileged.
+Linux prefers SO_BINDTODEVICE (a hard TX + RX device bind), which needs CAP_NET_RAW (grant with sudo setcap cap_net_raw+ep /path/to/bilbycast-edge or a systemd AmbientCapabilities=CAP_NET_RAW line; the edge itself does not need root).
+Without CAP_NET_RAW the edge automatically falls back to the unprivileged IP_UNICAST_IF egress hint — the leg still leaves the right NIC, but the hint is TX-only (it doesn’t device-bind the receive side), so on a multi-homed host with overlapping subnets the strict SO_BINDTODEVICE path is still preferred. macOS / FreeBSD use IP_BOUND_IF and are unprivileged.
 Omit the field to let the kernel decide (or to use source-IP binding plus ip rule policy routing instead).

 RIST path (unidirectional at the bond layer; per-leg ARQ from the RIST protocol itself):